-If you have recently updated your NVIDIA graphics drivers and or enabled Gsync or FreeSync on a brand new monitor and now have major flickering issues in games.
-This article will show you several different things you can do to solve the problem and fix flickering when Gsync and FreeSync are enabled on your monitor.
+If you have recently updated your NVIDIA graphics drivers and or enabled Gsync or FreeSync on a brand new monitor and now have major flickering issues in games and programs like Photoshop, Premiere Pro, Davinci Resolve, etc. This article will show you several different things you can do to solve the problem and fix flickering when Gsync and FreeSync are enabled on your monitor.

 As we mentioned above this fix has multiple aspects to it so you will need to run through them in order to get the best results.
 Keep in mind that this is "potentially" a driver issue that NVIDIA hasn’t solved for a long, long time.
 While you can use each of these options individually I suggest trying them all at the same time.